zng-ui/zng/TODO/_current.md

 * Implement IME.
     - See https://github.com/rust-windowing/winit/issues/1497

-* Watermark text shows caret, it should not for multiple reasons:
-    - The txt property is not set to a read-write var.
-    - Background widgets are not interactive.

 * Ctrl+Shift+I when focusing TextInput inserts a tab and still opens the Inspector.
     - We are receiving a TAB for some reason, but we are stopping propagation.